 Eligibility and selection process

-The Leipzig exchange program is open to undergraduate and graduate students of all majors who have three years of college-level German or sufficient language proficiency with an overall GPA of 3.0.
+The Leipzig exchange program is open to undergraduate and graduate students of all majors who have three years of college-level German or sufficient language proficiency and with an overall GPA of 3.0.
 Students who have a judicial record and will be on probation for a judicial offense at any point during the program may petition to study abroad.
 Click here to read the entire judicial policy.

-This program does not accept Non Ohio University students.
+This program does not accept Non-Ohio University students.